Alvin Kamara Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- Kamara, in nine matchups against the Panthers, has run for a TD five times, including multiple scores in two games.
+- Kamara, in nine matchups versus the Panthers, has run for a TD five times, including multiple scores in two games.

-- Allowing 118.5 rushing yards per game, the Panthers have the 21st-ranked run defense in the league.
+- Allowing 118.5 rushing yards per game, the Panthers have the 21st-ranked run defense in the NFL.

-- The Saints are up against the NFL's 18th-ranked defense when it comes to rushing TDs allowed (14 this year).
+- Kamara and the Saints will face off against the NFL's 18th-ranked defense in terms of rushing touchdowns conceded (14).

 Recent Performances

-- In last week's matchup against the Dolphins, Kamara carried the ball 13 times for 52 yards (four yards per carry).
+- In last week's matchup with the Dolphins, Kamara ran for 52 yards on 13 carries (averaging four yards per carry).

-- Over his last three games, Kamara has rushed for 190 yards on 51 carries (63.3 ypg), with one touchdown.
+- Kamara has rushed for 190 yards on 51 carries (63.3 yards per game) with one touchdown on the ground in his last three games.

 Kamara's New Orleans Teammates